 matteo.ortisi@gmail.com

 Abstract.
-In this paper, we present a tool that provides trading recommendations for cryptocurrency using technical indicators to label the data and a stochastic gradient boost classifier to make recommendations.
-Due to the infancy of the cryptocurrency market and its limited size, the market is volatile, making it difficult for some investors to know when to enter, exit, or stay in a market.
-A tool is needed to provide investment recommendations for investors.
-We developed such a tool to support two cryptocurrencies, Bitcoin and Litecoin, based on their historical price and volume data to recommend a trading decision for current or past days.
-This tool is 95.50% accurate with a standard deviation of 0.54% for Bitcoin.
-We conclude that combining financial technical indicators based on momentum in a model, can result in a helpful recommendation tool that performs as well or better than a buy and hold trading strategy.
+In this paper, we present a tool that provides trading recommendations for cryptocurrency using a stochastic gradient boost classifier trained from a model labeled by technical indicators.
+The cryptocurrency market is volatile due to its infancy and limited size making it difficult for investors to know when to enter, exit, or stay in the market.
+Therefore, a tool is needed to provide investment recommendations for investors.
+We developed such a tool to support one cryptocurrency, Bitcoin, based on its historical price and volume data to recommend a trading decision for current or past days.
+This tool is 95.50% accurate with a standard deviation of 0.54%.
+From our analysis, we conclude that Bitcoin is a unique asset with similarities to gold.
+As a young asset, it lacks economic fundamentals making it very difficult to predict.
+By leveraging technical momentum indicators to provide buy, sell, and hold indicators a tool can be developed that performs better than a buy and hold trading strategy in a bear market.

 1 Introduction

 The first cryptocurrency, Bitcoin, based on blockchain technology, is a secure method to make financial transactions that was introduced in 2009 [14].
 Bitcoin is a peer-to-peer cryptographic digital currency that was created in 2009 by an unknown person using the alias Satoshi Nakamoto [14].
-Bitcoin is unregulated and hence comes with benefits (and potentially a lot of issues) such as frictionless transactions and pseudo anonymously.
-Transactions can be purchased through exchanges or can be ‘mined’ by computing/solving complex mathematical/cryptographic puzzles [1].
+Bitcoin is unregulated and hence comes with benefits (and potentially a lot of issues) such as frictionless transactions and pseudo anonymity.
+Transactions can be purchased through exchanges or can be ‘mined’ by computing/solving complex cryptographic/mathematical puzzles [1].

 Since 2009, the cryptocurrency market was dominated by Bitcoin with 100% market share.
-In 2011, Litecoin was created as a clone of Bitcoin.
-In 2015, Ethereum was created as a technology alternative.
-Today, there are over one thousand five hundred cryptocurrencies traded on 5,400 plus exchanges throughout the world.
+In 2011, Litecoin was created as a fork of Bitcoin.
+In 2015, Vitalik Buterin co-founded Ethereum to a blockchain technology alternative to Bitcoin.
+Today, there are over 1,500 cryptocurrencies traded on 5,400 plus exchanges throughout the world.
 Collectively, this represents a total market capitalization of $311 billion and a 46-fold ($821B/$18B) increase at its all-time high (ATH) [2].
-In 2017, Bitcoin and Litecoin also reached ATH with a 20-fold ($19,536/$973) and 79-fold ($356/$4.51) price increases.
+In 2017, Bitcoin reached its ATH at $19,536 representing a 20-fold ($19,536/$973) price increase.
 As a comparison, the S&P 500 Index took over forty years to achieve a similar growth.
-But recently as of March 12, 2018, the explosive market has corrected with a market cap reduction of 62% market cap from ATH.
-By comparison, a stock market price correction and bear market are signified by a drop of 10% and 30%, respectively [25].
-The cryptocurrency market volatility reinforces that the long-term asset viability of cryptocurrencies is yet to be understood.
+As of March 12, 2018, this explosive growth market has reduced its market cap with a 62% reduction.
+The stock market has nothing to compare with in terms of this drop as a price correction is signified by a 10% drop and a bear market is signified by a 30% drop [25].